mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 can trust on my name and reputation that it was written with as much thought and concern as any other line.

-So, this will not a guide to "vibe coding in Haskell" (though that might come in a later post), but it'll be more about specific things I've noticed about using LLMs collaboratively to assist in writing Haskell.
+So, this will not be a guide to "vibe coding in Haskell" (though that might come in a later post), but it'll be more about specific things I've noticed about using LLMs collaboratively to assist in writing Haskell.